hengadev/encx/docs/README.md

    - Implement regular key rotation

 3. **Testing**
-   - Use validation tools during development
+   - Use validation tools during development: `encx-gen validate`
-   - Mock for unit tests, real crypto for integration tests
+   - Test with generated functions for type safety
    - Test with various data types and edge cases

 4. **Performance**
-   - Process structs in batches for large datasets
+   - Use code generation for best performance
    - Tune Argon2 parameters based on your security/performance needs
    - Monitor KMS API calls and database performance